macthecadillac/lightline-gitdiff/README.md

 #### Git

-Lightline-git is known to work with git 2.11 or above.
+Lightline-gitdiff is known to work with git 2.11 or above.
 This plugin was tested on Debian 9 and testing.
 Older versions of git should work but that is not guaranteed.

 #### Neovim